Updated: Aug 6

 Store cleaned supers in a cool and dry area.
 Place a super on a newspaper and stack two (2) more supers on top of it.
 Cover the top super (the 3rd one) with an 8” square piece of paper (or a paper plate) and pour six (6) tablespoons of paradichlorobenzene (PDB) moth crystals (NOT MOTHBALLS) on it (PDB can be purchased at most hardware stores).
 You can also pour the moth crystals into a clean nylon (knee high) stocking, tie it closed, and place on top of every third super.
 Continue stacking supers and moth crystals in this manner.
 When finished stacking the supers, cover the very top super with a hive cover over the moth crystals and newspaper.
 Check the stack monthly to determine if more moth crystals are needed.
 Once the crystals have evaporated, the protection is gone.
 Keep the stack airtight.
 Allow supers to air out before returning them to your hives in the spring.

 7. Provide a good supply of water in this hot dry month.
-Keep hives well Ventilated by using screened bottom boards or cracking the lid.
+Keep hives well Ventilated by using screened bottom boards or slightly cracking the lid.